brian-rose/CV/Rose_CV.md

 ### Under review, submitted and in preparation

 - Hoffman, P.F., D.S.
 Abbot, Y. Ashkenazy, D.I.
 Benn, P.A.
 Cohen, G.M.
 Cox, J.R.
 Creveling, Y. Donnadieu, D.H.
 Erwin, I.J.
 Fairchild, D. Ferreira, J.C.
 Goodman, G.P.
 Halverson, M.F.
-Jansen, G.L.
-Hir, G.D.
+Jansen, G. Le Hir, G.D.
 Love, F.A.
 Macdonald, A.C.
-Maloof, G. Ramstein, B.E.J.
+Maloof, C.A.
+Partin, G. Ramstein, B.E.J.
 Rose, C.V.
-Rose, E. Tziperman, A. Voigt, and S.G.
+Rose, P.M.
+Sadler, E. Tziperman, A. Voigt, and S.G.
 Warren, Climate dynamics of Snowball Earth and Cryogenian geology-geobiology.
 Science Advances (revised).
-- Rose, BEJ, TW Cronin and CM Bitz, Ice Caps and Ice Belts: the effects of obliquity on albedo feedback. (submitted)
+- Rose, BEJ, TW Cronin and CM Bitz, Ice Caps and Ice Belts: the effects of obliquity on albedo feedback. (in prep.)
+- Haugstad, AD, K.C.
+Armour, D.S.
+Battisti and BEJ Rose, Reconciling distinct explanations for the inconstancy of radiative feedbacks. (in prep.)
 - Rose, BEJ, Climate in the absence of ocean heat transport. (in prep.)
 - Rose, BEJ and L. Rayborn*, Understanding the Dependence of Radiative Feedbacks and Clouds on the Spatial Structure of Ocean Heat Uptake. (in prep.)
 - Rencurrel, MC* and BEJ Rose, Understanding Atmospheric Adjustment to a Wide Range of Variations in Ocean Heat Transport. (in prep.)
-- Haugstad, AD, K.C.
-Armour, D.S.
-Battisti and BEJ Rose, Reconciling distinct explanations for the inconstancy of radiative feedbacks. (in prep.)

 \* *indicates student co-author*